-If comm is an intercommunicator, then the call involves all processes in the intercommunicator, but with one group (group A) defining the root process.
-All processes in the 9 other group (group B) pass the same value in argument root, which is the rank of the root 10in group A. The root passes the value MPI_ROOT in root.
-All other processes in group A 11 pass the value MPI_PROC_NULL in root.
-Data is gathered from all processes in group B to 12the root.
-The send buffer arguments of the processes in group B must be consistent with 13the receive buffer argument of the root.
+18 If comm is an intercommunicator, then the call involves all processes in the intercom-19 municator, but with one group (group A) defining the root process.
+All processes in the 20 other group (group B) pass the same value in argument root, which is the rank of the root 21 in group A. The root passes the value MPI_ROOT in root.
+All other processes in group A 22 pass the value MPI_PROC_NULL in root.
+Data is gathered from all processes in group B to 23 the root.
+The send buffer arguments of the processes in group B must be consistent with 24 the receive buffer argument of the root.